-From Fringe First winner Inua Ellams, Black T-shirt Collection is a story about two foster brothers building a global t-shirt brand.
-On their journey from Nigerian markets to nightclubs in Europe and sweatshops in China, Matthew and Muhammed discover the consequences of success.
+From Fringe First winner Inua Ellams, Black T-shirt Collection was a story about two foster brothers building a global t-shirt brand.
+On their journey from Nigerian markets to nightclubs in Europe and sweatshops in China, Matthew and Muhammed discovered the consequences of success.